Jaunpur–Bhojpur War: Background

-Guerilla resistance
+Final defeat

-After their defeat, the Ujjainiyas retreated into the hills and forests and continued to harass the forces of the Jaunpur Sultanate.
+After their defeat, the Ujjainiyas retreated into the hills and forests and continued to harass the forces of the Jaunpur Sultanate by using guerrilla warfare.
 After the death of Sultan Malik Sarwar in 1399, many Ujjainiyas felt it safe to return from living in the forest.
 However, for certain periods throughout the 1400s, many Ujjainiyas had to return to living in the forests.
 By the latter half of the 1400s, many Ujjaniyas were paying tribute to the Jaunpur Sultan as the Ujjainiya chief at the time, Durlabh Deva had accepted their suzerainty.
 This continued until the Jaunpur Sultanate was eventually absorbed into the Lodi dynasty.